w3f/polkadot-wiki/docs/maintain-guides-secure-validator.md

 - Polkadot should run as non-root user.

-- Each validator should connect to the Polkadot network through a set of at least 2 public-facing nodes.
-The connection is done through a VPN and the machine can't access the public internet, thus the only possible connection is through the VPN.

-### Public Facing Nodes

-- At least two nodes associated with each validator run on at least two different cloud providers and they only publicly expose the p2p port.

-- They can run as a container on Kubernetes and we can define the desired state (number of replicas always up, network and storage settings); the connection between the validator and the public-facing nodes is done through a VPN.
-They have the common Kubernetes security setup in place (restrictive service account, pod security policy and network policy).

-- Node keys should be provided in a secure way.

-- Only run the Polkadot container, no additional services.
-The VPN agent should run on a sidecar in the same pod (sharing the same network stack).

 ### Monitoring

-- Public-facing nodes and the validator should be monitored and alerts set for several failure conditions defined.

 - There should be an on-call rotation for managing the alerts.